-in the density of states integral in Eq.
-1. However, the effects are complicated and the exact form of the transmission coefficient is not known.
+It is possible to allow for some of these effects approximately [26] by including a transmission coefficient in the density of states integral in Eq.
+(1).
+However, the effects are complicated and the exact form of the transmission coefficient is not known.
 In the present case, this analysis is not necessary because the image contrast depends strongly on the effective size and geometrical position of the surface atoms so only a qualitative prediction of the image contrast is needed to identify the origin of the image features.
-To verify this we have computed the bias voltage dependence of the image stypically persists over a wide bias voltage range.
+To verify this we have computed the bias voltage dependence of the image contrast and found that the qualitative form of the images typically persists over a wide bias voltage range.
 For example, in the case of Bi in the surface layer, the qualitative appearance of the filled states image remains the same over a range of at least 1 V.